chriseppstein/chriseppstein.github.com/_source/_posts/2009-10-12-css-class-inheritance.markdown

 Why Is it Useful?
 -----------------

-At this point probably are thinking to yourself "Why not just put multiple classes on the html elements?"
+At this point you are probably thinking to yourself "Why not just put multiple classes on the html elements?"
 That's a good question and there are a couple of reasons this is not preferable:

 1. First and foremost, the answer is that this is more maintainable.
 The box [abstraction](/blog/2009/09/20/why-stylesheet-abstraction-matters/) should not be leaky and in practice it might be extending many classes that are purely presentational building blocks dealing with cross-browser concerns, clear-fixing, etc. that you needn't concern yourself with every time you want to use that abstraction.
 This concept is called "encapsulation" and is fundamental to object oriented programming and to keeping code maintainable.